-- Vocal clues are very audible indications that your cat may be unhappy.
+- Vocal clues: These are very audible indications that your cat may be unhappy.
 These unhappy noises are usually low-pitched, mournful yowls.
-Purrs don't always indicate happiness and an unhappy kitty might also purr more as a way to comfort themselves as well.
+Purrs do not always indicate happiness and an unhappy kitty might also purr more as a way to comfort themselves as well.
 Other cats which are normally vocal may become quiet, while quiet cats can turn up the volume.

-- Sometimes your cat’s body language can clue you in on their unhappiness and there are many eye, ear, fur, and body positions that can indicate this.
-Ears held back, tail tucked, hair standing on end and other body signs are all forms of silent communication that your cat may be sad.
+- Body language: Sometimes your cat’s body language can clue you in on their unhappiness and there are many eye, ear, fur, and body positions that can indicate this.
+Ears held back, tail tucked, hair standing on end, and other body signs are all forms of silent communication that your cat may be sad.

-- Sad cats tend to be more reactive and act out with aggression or fearfulness.
+- Aggression or fear: Sad cats tend to be more reactive and act out with aggression or fearfulness.
 If you notice behavior changes that result in your cat being scared or abnormally aggressive then they may be sad.

-- A sad cat may lose interest in the activities that used to engage him, become reclusive and hide.
+- Clingy or hiding: A sad cat may lose interest in the activities that used to engage him, become reclusive, and hide.
 More quiet cats can become clingy or demanding and the fear of strangers that all cats seem to share can become heightened when a cat is sad.

-- Cats normally sleep a lot but sad or depressed cats sleep even more.
+- Excessive sleep: Cats normally sleep a lot but sad or depressed cats sleep even more.
 If there have been changes in the location of a favorite nap spot this can also indicate sadness.

-- Poor grooming can be a sign of unhappiness and ill health.
-Cats that don’t feel well or are depressed often stop grooming themselves leaving very unkempt looking coats.
+- Poor grooming: This can be a sign of unhappiness and ill health.
+Cats that do not feel well or are depressed often stop grooming themselves leaving very unkempt looking coats.

-- If your cat has stopped eating suddenly they may be unhappy about something.
+- Not eating: If your cat has stopped eating suddenly, it may be unhappy about something.
 Sad cats may snub foods they previously enjoyed and may even lose interest in their favorite treats.

-- If your cat is sad or depressed they may start scratching objects more so than usual to relieve stress and mark their territory.
+- Excessive scratching: If your cat is sad or depressed, it may start scratching objects more so than usual to relieve stress and mark its territory.

 Reasons Why a Cat Gets Depressed

-- Illnesses can cause your cat to not feel well and even possibly be in pain.
-They may not be their playful selves if it hurts them to move around, they might feel nauseated, not want to eat, have a hormonal imbalance, or have no energy due to the illness.
+Illnesses can cause your cat to not feel well and even possibly be in pain.
+The cat may not be its playful self if it hurts to move around.
+The cat might feel nauseated, not want to eat, have a hormonal imbalance, or have no energy due to the illness.
 Conditions such as fatty liver disease, FIV, FeLV, upper respiratory diseases, diabetes, hypothyroidism, dental disease, and others are all serious health problems that can affect your cat’s happiness level.
-If you suspect your cat is depressed because they are sick you should schedule a visit with your veterinarian as soon as possible.
+If you suspect your cat is depressed because it is sick, then you should schedule a visit with your vet as soon as possible.

-- Injuries may limit your cat’s ability to do things they once enjoyed, especially if they are major.
-Pain after an injury can also keep your cat from feeling as happy as they usually are.
-Make sure you are following your veterinarian’s recommendations regarding pain relief or if your cat seems to be in pain schedule an appointment to have them checked out.
+Injuries may limit your cat’s ability to do things it once enjoyed.
+Pain after an injury can also keep your cat from feeling as happy as it usually is.
+Make sure you are following your veterinarian’s recommendations regarding pain relief or if your cat seems to be in pain, schedule an appointment to have it checked out.
 Even old surgeries and injuries can cause lingering pain or discomfort in your cat and may require chronic pain relief.

-- Losing a family member is always tough for everyone involved and your cat is no exception.
-When a family member (human or animal) passes away or moves out your cat may grieve and become depressed.
-This is usually only a temporary emotion and with some time your cat will return back to normal.
-If your cat is depressed because another cat in the household has passed away they may benefit from a new cat or they may not so be cautious in adding to the family for this reason.
-Time is usually the best remedy for major family member changes but there are also natural remedies such as pheromones and nutritional supplements that can help your cat be happier in the meantime.
+Losing a family member is always tough for everyone involved and your cat is no exception.
+When a family member (human or animal) passes away or moves out, your cat may grieve and become depressed.
+This is usually only a temporary behavior and with some time your cat will return to normal.
+If your cat is depressed because another cat in the household has passed away, they may benefit from a new cat friend (or they may not).
+Be cautious in adding another housemate too soon to the family.
+Time is usually the best remedy for major family member changes, but there are also natural remedies such as pheromones and nutritional supplements that can help your cat be happier in the meantime.